 Eilish McColgan reveals injury struggle after World 10,000m final disappointment

-Eilish McColgan blamed injury after she suffered World Championship disappointment in the 10,000m.
+Eilish McColgan blamed injury after she suffered World Athletics Championship disappointment in the 10,000m.

 The 31-year-old, expected to have an outside shot of a medal having run the second quickest 10,000m this year, finished 10th in the final at Hayward Field on Saturday.